xavidelamo/mgci-docs/docs/source/overview.rst

 Planimetric area calculation vs Real surface area calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Area calculations for reporting purposes should be undertaken using standard planimetric area butfor improved accuracy we offer an additional real surface area.
-The real surface area takes into account the third dimension of mountain surfaces (Jenness 2004), giving a better and more accurate estimate of the true mountain area in a country (Bian et al., 2020).
-To calculate the real surface area we use elevation data and the following the triangulation method developed by Jenness (2004).
+Area calculation is an important component of the methodology to calculate SDG Indicator 15.4.2.
+Many of the algorithms used by default in some of the most widely used geospatial software tools and cloud-based platforms calculate area values based on 2-dimensional representations of the features on the Earth’s surface, commonly known as planimetric maps.
+In mountain regions, this method is known to significantly underestimate area values due to the complex topography of mountain landscapes.
+To address this, methods have been developed to take into account the third dimension of mountain surfaces through the use of digital elevation models and, in this way, obtain closer estimates of the real surface area of mountain regions.

+To improve the accuracy of the calculation of SDG Indicator 15.4.2, this analytical workflow allows users to calculate indicator values based on both, planimetric area and real surface area.
+The method used to calculate real surface area values is based on Jenness (2004).

 |image2|